 Noella is the baby of the family, and she has all my attention and love in every way, especially that I always strive to be a mother she never had.
 Although I cannot replace our parents, but I can do my best to be there for her.
 It brings tears to my eyes when she calls me Mom.
 Not only that she doesn’t have many memories of our perished loved ones, she doesn’t even remember their faces.
 She will always be a little girl in my eyes.
 She brings laughter and joy to the family by just being herself.
 She cracks up jokes often although she may make you think she is a shy person; may be to others not to her siblings.
 Those three are the reason I am alive today and I have no doubt.
 I absolutely adore them.
 I am one lucky mother and big sister alive.

 – I started Rising Above the Storms (RAS), a non profit organization with a vision to bring hope, advocate for orphans and empower youth-at-risk through the gift of education.
 Our very first project, a learning center, was launched in Rwanda in January 2017.
 At the center, street children bathe, get clean clothes, meals, counseling sessions to get to know them, and they are helped to return to traditional public schools and their homes.
-We currently have about 18 kids in our program.
+We currently have over 45 kids in our program.
 For more info about our kids, please visit our website at: Sponsor a Child

 Thank you for your time reading my bio.
 For more information about my work, please click here: Who We Are.
 Or you can follow RAS on twitter at RAS_NonProfit or Facebook at RAS.
 And for more about me, please visit this page that highlights where my personal story has been published: Publications